-The original church began it's life as the Fairmount Methodist Church in the country and eventually was moved onto the town-site.
+The original church began it's life as the Fairmount Methodist Church in the country and eventually moved onto the town-site.
 It took a team of 12 horses and sleighs to pull the church.
-In 1915 an addition was built on to the church to house the student ministers while they were serving the local area.
+In 1915, an addition was built on to the Little Church to house the student Ministers while they were serving the local area.

-As the local communities grew, so did the congregation and in 1925 Church Union was a reality.
-According to Ruth Dewitt in the History of the Ardrossan United Church.
-By the 1950's the church found itself bursting at the seams and the demand for space prompted the building of a new church."
+As the local community grew, so did the congregation and in 1925 the church union was a reality.
+According to Ruth Dewitt in the History of the Ardrossan United Church Book, "By the 1950's the church found itself bursting at the seams and the demand for space prompted the building of a new church."